FrancescoMontanaro/machine-learning-kit/Deep Learning/Transformer/README.md

 ## Introduction

-This project explores each part of a transformer model, inspired by "Attention Is All You Need,".
+This project explores each part of a transformer model, inspired by "Attention Is All You Need."
 By using the sentence **"I like cats,"** we calculate and display each transformation matrix, illustrating how the transformer processes input tokens.

 ## Running Example: "I like cats"